Jamessks/phub/README.md

 To effectively reset the project to its initial state:

-1. Delete all records found in 'pornstars' table (the action will cascade to the rest of the tables through foreign key constraint).
+1. Delete all records found in '****stars' table (the action will cascade to the rest of the tables through foreign key constraint).

 2. From the `redis-1` docker image -> EXEC -> type: `redis-cli` -> type: `FLUSHDB`